 Some Macaws Are Strong Enough to Crack Coconut Shells

-Hyacinth Macaws have enough strength in their massive beaks to crack a coconut shell.
+Hyacinth macaws have enough strength in their massive beaks to crack a coconut shell.

-Despite their impressive strength, Hyacinth Macaws are actually known as the "gentle giants" of the macaw world due to their sweet and affectionate dispositions, especially when raised as hand fed babies.
+Despite their impressive strength, hyacinth macaws are actually known as the "gentle giants" of the macaw world due to their sweet and affectionate dispositions, especially when raised as hand-fed babies.

 Other types of macaws also have powerful and impressive beaks, making them a force to be reckoned with during acts of aggression or bouts of hormonal behavior.
 This is a major reason why macaws are generally recommended only for those who have experience keeping large parrots.

 And to reiterate, macaws, like all parrots, need social interaction and socialization so they don't grow bored.
-A bored macaw will chew on any wood it can find, and with their powerful beaks, this can mean serious destruction.
+A bored macaw will chew on any wood it can find, and with its powerful beaks, this can mean serious destruction.